Financial Constraints to Exporting: Experimental Evidence from Rwanda

 Secondary Outcomes (explanation)

 (1) Mechanisms affecting firms' performance outcomes: this will be measured a using a combination of firm surveys and administrative data.
-This will include measures of quality upgrading (measured using self-reported quality measures), number and type of certifications obtained (obtained from the Rwandan Standards Board (RSB) and self- reported in firm surveys), total investment and expenses in training and research (as reported in administrative data), export promotion activities (as reported in firm surveys) and capacity expansion (as reported by self-assessed total capacity in firm-level surveys).
+This will include measures of quality upgrading (measured using self-reported quality measures), number and type of certifications obtained (obtained from the Rwandan Standards Board (RSB) and self- reported in firm surveys), total investment and expenses in training and research (from surveys and/or administrative data), export promotion activities (as reported in firm surveys) and capacity expansion (as reported by self-assessed total capacity in firm-level surveys).

 Experimental Design